-- d) provide academic counseling and supervision for all students doing majors, advanced majors, or honours programmes in the Interdisciplinary Programme; - e) on behalf of the Interdisciplinary Programme Coordinating Committee, be responsible for providing input to the relevant Departmental Evaluation Committee assessing members of the Interdisciplinary Programme for contract renewal, tenure or advancement in rank; - f) have general supervision over the instruction and research of the Interdisciplinary Programme; - g) prepare the budget for the Interdisciplinary Programme and, after consultation with members of the Interdisciplinary Programme Coordinating Committee, submit it to the Dean; - h) be responsible, after consultation with the University Librarian, for acquisition of library requirements for the Interdisciplinary Programme; - i) within University purchasing policy, be responsible for the purchase, maintenance, and allocation of equipment of special relevance to the work of the Interdisciplinary Programme; - j) be responsible for the preparation of relevant materials for the Academic Calendar; - k) manage the budget allocated to the Interdisciplinary Programme by the Dean. - be responsible for tracking of sick leave and vacation leave of faculty and staff in the Interdisciplinary Programme and communication of same with Human Resources; - m) shall carry out such other duties as required by the Collective Agreement or by Senate policies. - 2.3 The Interdisciplinary Programme Coordinator shall undertake to have executed every decision on which the Interdisciplinary Programme Coordinating Committee has attained a consensus or majority decision, and shall in no instance countermand such a decision.
+- c) provide academic counseling and supervision for all students doing majors, advanced majors, or honors programmes in the Department/IDP; - d) have general supervision over the instruction and research of the Department/IDP; - e) prepare the budget for the Department/IDP and, after consultation with members of the Department/IDP, submit it to the Dean; - f) be responsible, after consultation with the University Librarian, for acquisition of library requirements for the Department/IDP; - g) within University purchasing policy, be responsible for the purchase, maintenance, and allocation of equipment of special relevance to the work of the Department; - h) be responsible for the preparation of relevant materials for the Academic Calendar; - i) manage the budget allocated to the Department/IDP by the Dean. - j) be responsible for tracking of sick leave and vacation leave of faculty and staff in the Department/IDP and communication of same with Human Resources; - k) supervision of staff - shall carry out such other duties as required by the Collective Agreement or by Senate policies. - 2.3 In addition to the responsibilities in 2.2 above the Chair shall - a) as Chair of the relevant search committee [see Article 2.1.1:4.0], be responsible for the coordination of the process for recruitment and selection of qualified staff in the Department; - b) as Chair of the Departmental Evaluation Committee [see Article 2.2.2.1], be responsible for the assessment of members of the Department and submission of such to the appropriate member of the University's administration; - c) as Chair of the Departmental Evaluation Committee, make recommendations to the Dean or appropriate committee regarding the further appointment and advancement of members of his or her Department.